dqna64/reactjs-project-tutorial/react-ex1/tutorial.md

     - All: shows all places the user has added to the addressbook
     - ??Favorites: Shows places in order of most highly rated~~
     - ??Frequent: Shows places in order of most frequently visited~~
     - Could just use filtering and sorting for the above two instead?
+Actually having these as pages could be good for demoing jsx, state and list rendering before making routes to multiple pages that follow a similar pattern (just sorting the list by fn)
     - ???Add: Add a new place to the addressbook [could jsut be a modal]
     - ??Place page: A page displaying a place, with edit mode
-    - tbh a modal makes more sense for editing and adding new place
+    - tbh a modal makes more sense for editing and adding new place.
     - Question: What new pages do we make to demo routing?
 Has to be something that comes after teaching state, lifecycle, event handling etc bc it has to come after routing

 ### Restaurant schema